introvertwebdesigns/mfontenot.github.io/migration/migrations.md

     btn_label: "Basic Migration"
     btn_class: "btn--inverse"
   - title: "Advanced Migration Service"
-    excerpt: "The basic migration service will cover almost any website, but you want what the advanced migration service offers.
+    excerpt: "The basic migration service will cover almost any website, but maybe you want what the advanced migration service offers.
 We invite you to take a look at the service page before making this investment."
     url: "http://mikefontenot.me/migration/advanced"
     btn_label: "Advanced Migration"
     btn_class: "btn--inverse"